Managing Director vs. Vice President: What Are The Differences?

 Managing Director vs. Vice President Job Duties

 A Managing Director is typically the highest-ranking executive within a company or organization.
 They are responsible for the overall management of the organization’s operations.
 This includes setting goals and strategies, overseeing day-to-day operations, and monitoring performance to ensure that objectives are met.
-A Managing Director is also responsible for developing the organization’s long-term growth plan and ensuring that resources are allocated accordingly.
+A Managing Director is also responsible for developing the organization’s long-term growth plan and allocating resources accordingly.
 They often have the authority to make decisions regarding hiring and firing staff and allocating resources.

 Related: COO vs. Executive Director: What are the differences?